emteajay/Twitter_Streaming/README.md

   puts tweet.text if tweet.lang == 'en' # this will stream only english tweets.
 end
 ```
-Now, why don't we end our stream when we have about 100 tweets, and let's stor the tweet information at the same time.
+Now, why don't we end the stream when we have about 100 tweets, and let's store the tweet information at the same time.
 We
 can also output a counter to see the tweets we're getting.
 ```ruby
 stored_tweets = []